psemdel/py-trading-bot/docs/docker_readme.md

     eval $(minikube docker-env)

-5. At the root create the Docker image.
+5. Go to the folder containing the Dockerfile.
 Introduce your Github token to be able to download vectorbtpro with https.
 If you use ssh, adapt the line corresponding to this download in the Dockerfile.

     docker build . -t py-trading-bot --build-arg GH_TOKEN=<you Github Token>